TA

 ToolBest forStarting priceFree optionLast update

-PaddleClosest match to Lemon SqueezySolo founders and small teams selling software or digital products who don't want to register for VAT and sales tax in every country themselvesCustom / quoteNoJune 2026
+PaddleBest like-for-like replacementSolo founders and small teams selling software or digital products who don't want to register for VAT and sales tax in every country themselvesCustom / quoteNoJuly 2026

 Why teams switch from Lemon Squeezy